 How to Make Squash Casserole

-I will be the first to admit, I am a recent convert to squash.
+I will be the first to admit, I am a recent convert to squash and subsequently this squash casserole.
 However, in my defense I would like to say that I never actually tried it until a few years ago.
 I don’t know what exactly held me off.
 Maybe it was the weird look of it, the odd name, or the fact that the same old folks who liked to drink buttermilk by the glassful and eat things like livers and poke sallet loved it so very much.
 I’m not sure exactly what it was which deterred me from squash but I do know that when I finally did taste it, I was won over in the first bite.

 Squash casserole is one of those dishes that varies so widely in recipes.
 I swear there are at least a hundred different variations out there.
 This one is my favorite.
 Gooey cheese, buttery cracker crumbs adding a hint of crunch, and the taste of garden fresh squash – even though I do use frozen most of the time.